 Instructions

-- In a food processor or high-speed blender, blend together all ingredients until smooth.
+- In a food processor or high-speed blender, blend all ingredients until smooth.
+Stop to scrape the sides of the blender if needed.

 - Transfer tofu pudding into glass jars or small ramekins.
 Let them chill for at least an hour before serving!